khmuhtadin/cliproxy-for-mac/README.md

 # CLIProxy Installer for macOS, Linux & Windows

 Automated installer for **CLIProxyAPIPlus**.
-This script simplifies the process of setting up custom AI models (Claude, Gemini, etc.) for use in Droid, Cursor, Claude Code, or other AI-powered editors.
+This script simplifies the process of setting up custom AI models (Claude, Gemini, etc.) for use in Droid, Cursor, Claude Code, OpenCode, or other AI-powered editors.

 ## Features